agrifooddatacanada/FfT_schema_library/index.md

 Welcome to the Schema library for Food from Thought projects.

-These is a library of active schema projects and so as documentation is refined the contents will change.
+This is a library of active schema projects.
+As the projects are updated, documentation may be refined to reflect the contents.

-Because this work is all done within GitHub, the complete history of changes is available using GitHub Commit history tools.
+Since we are working within within GitHub, please note that the complete history of changes is available using GitHub Commit history tools.

-## Add to the Library
+## If you wish to add your schemas to the Library

 With data that you have or intend to collect, describe your data using the [Semantic Engine](https://www.semanticengine.org).
 You will download a .zip version of your schema which is a machine-readable version.
 Then on the main page of the Semantic Engine drag-and-drop your schema and generate a markdown version.